Building the Design Function at Knapsack

 When I joined Knapsack as a Senior Product Designer in September 2021, design existed in a familiar but limiting way: we made things look good.
 The function was execution-focused by default, brought in after decisions had been made to apply polish and produce deliverables.
 There was no expectation that design would have a perspective on what to build, when, or why.
 That wasn't anyone's fault.
 It was just how the company had grown up.

-The problem with that model isn't just that designers feel undervalued.
-It's that the work suffers.
+That model doesn't just make designers feel undervalued.
+It makes the work worse.
 When design enters a conversation after the shape of something has already been decided, the best it can do is optimize the surface.
-The harder, more valuable questions, about what a feature actually needs to do, what mental model a user is operating with, where the real friction lives, those questions get answered without design in the room.
+The harder questions, about what a feature actually needs to do, what mental model a user is operating with, where the real friction lives, product and engineering answer those without design in the room.

 I started working on that problem before I had a director title.
 By December 2022, when I was promoted to Director of Product Design, the work of changing how design was perceived was already underway.
 The promotion gave me more leverage, but the approach didn't change.